Note: This is the political website of Friends of Leni Manaa-Hoppenworth

 Leni Manaa-Hoppenworth is a progressive Democrat, longtime local small-business owner, and community organizer who was elected as alderwoman of Chicago’s 48th ward in 2023.

-The ward includes parts of Andersonville, Edgewater, and Uptown.
+The ward includes Edgewater and part of Uptown.
 Leni has deep roots and investment in the 48th ward, the community that she loves.
-She is the first Filipina to serve in the 185-year history of the Chicago City Council.
+She is also the first Filipina to serve on the Chicago City Council.

 In 2024, Leni was elected as the 48th ward Democratic committeewoman, with a goal to continue her commitment to civic engagement, activating and mobilizing for every election to support Dems up and down the ballot.
+In support of that goal, she started the 48th Ward Dems organization.
 Read more…

 Health, Housing, and Safety are Human Rights.